davidsenack/Findr/README.md

 This is a personal project for learning more about HTML, CSS and vanilla Javascript.
 A few more functions may be added at a later date.

+This site is availble to view live [here](davidsenack.github.io/image-search).